AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-NonequilibriumQFT.md

 # Notes on Statistical Fields (Draft)

 ## Abstract
-Sources, with short notes, concerning statistical field tehory are provided following foundational materials in equilibrium statistical mechanics.
-The philosophy of Euclidean field theory is assumed: Flucutations of either quantum or thermal (statistical) origin are treated as formally equivalent (there are no obstructions to continuation to imaginary time $t \rightarrow \tau = i t$).
+Sources, with short notes, concerning statistical field theory are provided following foundational materials in equilibrium statistical mechanics.
+The philosophy of Euclidean field theory is assumed: Fluctuations of either quantum or thermal (statistical) origin are treated as formally equivalent (there are no obstructions to continuation to imaginary time $t \rightarrow \tau = i t$).
 Physical applications include: 1.
 Critical Phenomena, 2.
 Fields at finite temperature,  and 3.
 Processes far from equilibrium; e.g., Bose-Einstein condensation, relativistic heavy ion collisions, and cosmology of the early universe.

 **To be continued ...**